How to create a discount pricing strategy for WooCommerce

 The following list explains what each is and why it will benefit your WooCommerce store:

-- Seasonal discounts: Provide discounts during specific seasons or holidays (e.g., Black Friday, Cyber Monday, Christmas).
+• Seasonal discounts: Provide discounts during specific seasons or vacations (e.g., Black Friday, Cyber Monday, Christmas).
 These align with shopping trends when customers are already looking to spend money, boosting sales during peak times.

-- Loyalty discounts/Loyalty program: Provide discounts to repeat customers as a reward for their loyalty.
+• Loyalty discounts/Loyalty program: Provide discounts to repeat customers through a structured loyalty program as a reward for their loyalty.
 This improves customer retention and encourages repeat purchases, building a loyal customer base.

 So now we have a clear list of discount types, you likely have a good idea of what kind of discounts you’d like to offer your ecommerce business customers.
 Once this is set, it’s time to pick the right tools for the job.